CS179K-Summer23/cs179-project-select-sports/README.md

 - (3) Chance-based points earning
 - (3) Daily login games
 - (3) Follow teams for user-specific pages
-- (2) Google Authenticate implementation to secure accounts
+- (2) Email Verification implementation to secure accounts for passwordReset
 - (2) Points Leaderboard on the homepage
 - (1) Sort through sports and user data